QUEENSWOOD UNITED CHURCH

 R – Really great

 S – Somewhat awesome

 Be sure to thank the Volunteers who work each and every week to make Queenswood United Church a viable and an active Church to which one may belong.
 GOD bless them all!

 Yours in prayer,

-The members of the Committee attending monthly meetings during 2018 were Rose Marie MacLennan (Co-Chair), Carol Pugsley (Co-Chair, and Secretary), Barb Johns, Michelle Godin as Choir Director, Lynne Stacey as Pianist, and Rev. Nancy Best.
-Elayne Bonnell was our Set-Up Coordinator, with her setup team comprising of Ray Bonnell, and Peter Visser.
-Their ongoing weekly efforts to ensure that our sacred space is well prepared for our worship services is truly a wonderful ministry amongst us that needs to be gratefully acknowledged.
+Elayne Bonnell was again our Set-Up Coordinator, with her setup team comprised of Ray Bonnell and Peter Visser.
+Their weekly efforts to ensure that our sacred space is well prepared for our worship services is an important ministry.
 Bev Morwick continued her very efficient ministry as our Communion Coordinator, ensuring that both people and materials are present for the Sacrament of Communion.
-I extend my most heartfelt thanks to all named above, for their very active and ongoing support of the program of Christian Worship at QUC during 2018.

-Specially themed services or events were held throughout the year to mark the special seasons during the church year.
-These specially themed services included Advent, Christmas, Epiphany, and Easter services, as well as specific occasions such as Remembrance Sunday, Healing and Remembrance Sunday, Celebration Sunday, and Favourite Hymns Sunday.
-Special Worship or related events that were offered included the Sacred Self Series events with Pam Hodges and her Trio or Quartet, and the Special Worship Service led by Linnea Good in October.
+Specially themed services or events were held throughout the year to mark the key seasons during the church year such as Anniversary Sunday, Remembrance Sunday, Healing and Remembrance Sunday, and Celebration Sunday.
+Special worship or related events that were offered included the Sacred Self Series events with Pam Hodges and her Trio or Quartet.

 Co-Chair, Worship Committee